Return to Clarity

 The most private room on the property, the tower suite encompasses the uppermost floor of the Heart House.
 Includes one queen bed, one twin bed, and private bathroom. $1299 (total price for up to three guests)

 Enjoy a spacious suite with grand views and private bathroom.
-Includes one king bed, one full bed, and a triple twin bunk. $2199 (total price for up to six guests)
+Includes one king bed, one full bed, and a triple twin bunk. $1999 (total price for up to six guests)

-There are also several heavily discounted tickets available in exchange for volunteer support.
+There are also several discounted tickets available in exchange for volunteer support.
 If interested, please reach out to Rebekah for details at mahavirarva@gmail.com

 meet your space holders